How to Build your Cannabis Accounting Department for Successful Tax Compliance

 Joe Johnston, TGG Consulting Senior Controller

-Income Tax, 280(e) and 471(c): Set Organizational Strategy, document it truly and Revisit Often
+Income Tax, 280(e), and 471(c) in Cannabis Accounting: Set Organizational Strategy, Document It, and Revisit Often

 For tax years beginning on or before January 4, 2021, cannabis business owners have often utilized a management servicing-entity legal strategy.
 In this formation, licensed cannabis business would perform ordinary operations and earn Revenue, and incur COGS and Operating Expenses for financial purposes.
 However, under IRC 280(e) these licensed cannabis businesses would not be able to deduct any expenses other than Cost of Goods Sold in determining taxable income.
 This would result in a business that may have otherwise had a 10% net profit margin, now be charged tax based on a 50% gross margin.